Double Casting a Show? Here’s Advice

 6. Usually, we have four performances.
 I give each cast one performance which will probably have a smaller audience (such as a Thursday night or Saturday afternoon).

-7. With the approaching flu season, having a double cast alleviates much of the stress of absenteeism.
+7. When the flu season approaches, having a double cast alleviates much of the stress of absenteeism.
 You know that someone will be there to rehearse.
 I also make it clear to the students I expect them to work as a team and help each other whether it means running lines with one another or getting all the director’s notes if one person is absent.
 Again, this keeps the egos at bay.

 Sometimes rehearsals get tricky what with two casts, two sets of notes, two sets of problem solving but I promise you it’s worth it.
 Several times in my career, I have been double cast myself!
 And look–I’m here to share my experiences with you.